BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Introduction

 \section{Introduction}

-Electroencephalogram (EEG), which captures spontaneous brain activity via electrograms \citep{biasiucci2019electroencephalography}, could be conceptualized as the language of the brain.
-Through the analyses of EEG, valuable insights are derived for various applications, including but not limited to emotion recognition \citep{zhang2024beyond}, motor imagery classification \citep{an2023dual}, mental workload detection \citep{wang2024arfn} and sleep stage classification \citep{liang2023teacher}.
+\IEEEPARstart{E}{lectroencephalogram} (EEG) captures spontaneous brain activity via electrograms, providing a non-invasive means to monitor neural dynamics \cite{biasiucci2019electroencephalography}.
+Through the analyses of EEG, valuable insights are derived for various applications, including but not limited to emotion recognition \cite{ye2022hierarchical}, motor imagery classification \cite{an2023dual}, mental workload detection \cite{wang2024arfn} and sleep stage classification \cite{liang2023teacher}.
 This breadth of applications underscores the versatility and utility of EEG in neuroscientific research.

 Research on EEG downstream tasks has been thriving, yet most studies share a notable characteristic: \textbf{\textit{specialization}}.
-For instance, at the data level, a variety of proprietary data formats \citep{jia2020sst, bashivan2015learning} and handcrafted feature extraction \citep{duan2013differential, yan2023topological} techniques have been introduced to enhance the discriminability of domain-specific data.
-At the model level, various modules and structures are designed and trained for a specific task \citep{shao2023eeg}, dataset \citep{wang2024dmmr}, or even individual subjects \citep{gao2024multiscale}.
-However, a \textbf{\textit{generalist}} EEG foundation model is highly anticipated, as it offers broader applicability across various EEG tasks.
-Moreover, this model improves transfer learning by allowing knowledge from one task to enhance performance on others.
-Its design also demonstrates greater robustness to data and task variations, leading to better generalization in unseen scenarios.
+At the data level, for instance, a variety of proprietary data formats \cite{jia2020sst, bashivan2015learning} and handcrafted feature extraction techniques \cite{duan2013differential, yan2023topological} have been developed to enhance the discriminability of domain-specific data.
+Similarly, at the model level, numerous specialized modules and architectures are designed and optimized for specific tasks \cite{shao2023eeg}, datasets \cite{wang2024dmmr}, or even individual subjects \cite{gao2024multiscale}.
+While these approaches have advanced the field, they often lack generalizable and extensible capabilities.
+In contrast, an EEG model capable of simultaneously handling heterogeneous data and multiple tasks within a unified framework is highly anticipated.
+Such a model holds significant promise as a \textbf{foundation} for advancing EEG analysis by enhancing cross-domain adaptability, reducing the need for task-specific designs, and enabling more efficient learning.

-Although extensive research in the fields of computer vision (CV) \citep{radford2021learning, dosovitskiy2020image, bai2024sequential} and natural language processing (NLP) \citep{radford2019language, achiam2023gpt, brown2020language} has identified three key components for constructing generalist models—data, self-supervised pre-training, and transfer learning paradigms—EEG introduces its own unique and daunting challenges in each of these domains: